 One of the first things to accept concerning specialty coffee is that you might not get every flavor note listed on the bag.
 Seems odd, right?
 It’s one of the primary reasons why you buy in the first place.

-So we transition into Onyx Coffee Lab and their specialty decaf variety, advertising an impressive medley of flavors that include apple, brown sugar, almond and dark chocolate.
+So we transition into Onyx Coffee Lab and their single origin, specialty decaf coffee bag, advertising an impressive medley of flavors that include apple, brown sugar, almond and dark chocolate.
 Even better?
 They boast some of the most beautiful packaging I’ve ever seen.
 If you’ve missed my previous decaf coffee reviews, check out my breakdown of Sightglass Coffee’s Hunky Dory or Counter Culture Coffee’s Decaf Kuichi.

 This deceptively simple packaging is just brimming with complexity.
 Ooh, I’ve been excited to talk about this one.